jbreaker1/MusicPalace/detailedDatabaseDesign.md

 easily and quickly.

 ### 2.1.4 Miscellaneous
+This database is intended for individual use only.
+As of now, the user will have access to his or her own songs only.
+There is no sharing feature for the audio files.

 ## 2.2 Data Dictionary, meaning a bullet list of the final tables/columns with a complete description of each